FrancoStino/commitgroq/README.md

     </tbody>
 </table>

+-   Custom Description: It allows you to add a description to the commit message.

 -   Use Emojis: It allows you to enable or disable the use of emojis in commit messages.

 -   Custom Emojis: It allows you to write down the emojis you want to use in the next template object in the VSCode config.json.